NAS6mixfoolv/satellite/README.md

 The core logic for resolving orbital element inconsistencies can be found in the `myCalc1` function within `satellite.js` on the `satellite.htm` page.
 This algorithm intelligently adjusts input parameters based on fundamental celestial mechanics, primarily Kepler's Third Law.

-### Automated Orbital Consistency

-NAS6LIB includes powerful tools for 3D graphics and mathematical computations.
-For celestial orbit simulations, a significant challenge is maintaining the physical consistency of orbital elements.
-Our **`satellite.htm`** demonstration showcases an **automatic contradiction resolution feature** that adjusts input orbital parameters to ensure physically stable and accurate orbits.

-#### The Orbital Element Consistency Algorithm (Conceptual Overview)

-The core logic for resolving orbital element inconsistencies can be found in the `myCalc1` function within `satellite.js` on the `satellite.htm` page.
-This algorithm intelligently adjusts input parameters based on fundamental celestial mechanics, primarily Kepler's Third Law.

 It operates in two main patterns, adapting to the provided input:

 **Pattern 1: Adjusting Radii based on Period and Masses**